HIDDEN WORLDS I

 I. It was a view at rush hour from one of the most heavily traveled highways.

-3. It was to me a stunning image: a maze of silver branches with a dusting of pointillist buds.
+3. It is to me a stunning image: a maze of silver branches with a dusting of pointillist buds.

 4. I was not aware of any other location from which a photograph like this could be made.
-The highway was passing through a valley that had been filled and so placed me at the level of the tree canopy and close to the tree canopy.
-I later found a second location on the Turnpike, the eastbound entrance ramp in Millbury, that provided a similar perspective.
+The highway was passing through a valley that had been filled and so placed me at the level of and close to the tree canopy.
+I later found a second location on the Turnpike (see the second image).

 5. It was the textures that made the image and the image seemed to have no boundaries.
-This experience affected all my future work.
-It was perhaps my single most important lesson in photography.
+This experience affected all my future work and was perhaps my single most important lesson in photography.

-You can go to the gallery of Spring on the Mass Pike by clicking HERE.
+You can go to the gallery of Spring on the Mass Pike by clicking HERE and see other images form this location and also from a similar overlook on the Pike in Millbury at Exit 11.